NLPNO/home-assignment/readme.md

-This is a repository for publishing technical interview home assignments for NLP NP
+This is a repository for submitting technical interview home assignments for NLP NP